Tensornetics/Ultrasonic-Brain-Computer-Interface/README.md

 This project provides a Python script for measuring and analyzing brain activity using an array of ultrasonic sensors.
 The script includes the following features:

-Initialization of an array of ultrasonic sensors with user-specified sensitivity and frequency range Measurement of brain activity using the sensor array for a specified duration Processing and classification of brain activity data using a machine learning model implemented in TensorFlow Storage of brain activity data and classification in a cloud database Dependencies
+Initialization of an array of ultrasonic sensors with user-specified sensitivity and frequency range.
+Measurement of brain activity using the sensor array for a specified duration.
+Processing and classification of brain activity data using a machine learning model implemented in TensorFlow.
+Storage of brain activity data and classification in a cloud database.

+#Dependencies

 This script requires the following libraries: